Andrew Feinstein: Views

 Feinstein has characterised himself on X as a "proud leftie Jew".

-He is a critic of the global arms trade and its regulation.
-In a 2012 interview with Democracy Now!, Feinstein noted the ways in which the global arms trade was linked to the Sandy Hook Elementary School shooting.
+Feinstein is a critic of the global arms trade and its regulation.
+In a 2012 interview with Democracy Now!, he noted the ways in which the global arms trade was linked to the Sandy Hook Elementary School shooting.

 On the occasion of l'affaire Dadak in 2018, which concerned the activities of a Franco-Polish arm dealer Pierre Dadak, Feinstein commented: "Dadak's story reflects the complete amoral nature of the arms trade.
 The distinction between arms dealers and grifters is extremely fuzzy.
 A lot of these people are almost caricatures, they have huge personalities, they're delusional.
 The extraordinary thing is how company after company, government after government, actually fall for these people.
 And the reason they do it is because everything that happens in this trade is secret, so it provides absolutely fertile ground for these sorts of conmen".

 Feinstein has argued for deploying the Boycott, Divestment and Sanctions strategy that helped end South Africa's crime of apartheid against the Israeli apartheid.

 In a 2020 interview, Feinstein outlined a programme of gradually replacing representative democracy with a form of direct democracy based on online citizens' assemblies.
 He proposed making all political donations public and introducing a cap on individual contributions, obligating politicians to consult constituents more often, substituting professional politicians with short-term representatives drawn from other careers, and media regulation favouring the independent media.

 During his 2024 UK general election campaign, Feinstein called for moving skilled workers from the arms industry into the renewable energy sector and expressed reservations about introducing a congestion charge for electric vehicles.

 Feinstein has praised the organising strategy of the Workers' Party of Belgium, which he said developed "from a little grouping – some might even say a cult" by cultivating community presence and local investment.
 He has argued that Your Party should take the form of a national congress of independent local community associations.

 Personal life

-Feinstein met his Bangladeshi future wife Simone Sultana – whom he described as "highly politicised" – while at university in Cambridge.
-Four years after they first met, they were married in King's College Chapel, Cambridge (Note: This was the "first-ever ceremony in the 700-year history of King's College Chapel in which neither bride nor groom was Anglican."
-(Feinstein 2007; Feinstein 2009)) on 18 December 1993, holding further celebrations a few days later with Simone's family in Bangladesh.
+Feinstein met his future wife Simone Sultana – whom he described as "highly politicised" – while at university in Cambridge.
+Four years after they first met, on 18 December 1993, they were married in King's College Chapel, Cambridge (Note: This was the "first-ever ceremony in the 700-year history of King's College Chapel in which neither bride nor groom was Anglican."
+(Feinstein 2007; Feinstein 2009)) holding further celebrations a few days later with Simone's family in Bangladesh.
 The couple, who live in Primrose Hill, have a son and a daughter.
-In football, he supports Arsenal.
+He supports the football club Arsenal.